Russia cuts gas to Austria in payment dispute

 Now one of the last main Russian gas routes to Europe – the Soviet-era Urengoy-Pomary-Uzhgorod pipeline via Ukraine – is due to shut at the end of this year, as Kyiv does not want to extend a five-year transit agreement which brings northern Siberian gas to Slovakia, the Czech Republic and Austria.

-Austria said on Friday that Moscow had informed it that the gas would be shut off following an arbitration award to OMV (OMVV.VI), opens new tab, Austria's biggest energy supplier, over unfulfilled supplies to its German unit by Russia's state firm Gazprom (GAZP.MM), opens new tab.
+Austria said on Friday that Moscow had informed it that the gas would be shut off following an arbitration award to OMV, Austria's biggest energy supplier, over unfulfilled supplies to its German unit by Russia's state firm Gazprom.

 OMV is seeking to recover the 230 million euro ($242 million) damages, awarded during arbitration, from Gazprom by offsetting the claim against invoices for deliveries to Austria - essentially stopping some payments for gas supplied via Ukraine.